Changes to SA’s marine parks

 In 2018 the government commissioned BDO EconSearch to undertake an independent review to assess the economic, social and environmental values of the current marine park sanctuary zones.

-Following consultation with the commercial fishing, recreational fishing and conservation sectors, the government proposed to change the boundaries of two marine parks and amend six marine park management plans.
+- Following consultation with the commercial fishing, recreational fishing and conservation sectors, the government proposed to change the boundaries of 2 marine parks and amend 6 marine park management plans.

-- After considering feedback received through the consultation process the Minister for Environment and Water adopted a final set of management plan amendments on 14 September 2020 and the marine park boundary changes were proclaimed on 17 September 2020
+- After considering feedback received through the public consultation process the Minister for Environment and Water adopted a final set of management plan amendments on 14 September 2020 and the marine park boundary changes were proclaimed on 17 September 2020.
+The amendments were then authorized by the Governor and tabled in Parliament on 22 September 2020 (these are termed the ‘2020 Amendments’).

 New marine park management plans

-The Parliamentary process is now complete for two of the six management plan amendment documents.
-The following changes will come into operation on 1 January 2021:
+The amendment process is now complete for 2 of the 6 2020 Amendments.
+The following changes came into operation on 1 January 2021:

 Encounter Marine Park